-Prepare the allocated solvent mixture and run the TLC in this solution.
+Add 10 mL of the allocated solvent mixture to a clean, dry TLC jar.

+NOTE: Ensure the solvent height in the jar does not exceed ~1 cm.

+Using tweezers, place the prepared TLC plate into the TLC jar.
+Close the lid of the jar.

+NOTE: The solvent must lie below the baseline of the TLC plate.

+Allow the solvent to travel up the TLC plate.
+Once the solvent is ~1 cm from the top of the plate, remove the TLC plate from the jar with tweezers and mark the line of the solvent front with a pencil.

+Allow the solvent to evaporate from the TLC plate (~1 min) then view the TLC plate under a UV lamp (254 nm).
+Using a pencil, circle the black spots observed on the TLC plate.

+Calculate the retention factor (Rf) of eugenol and acetyleugenol by dividing the distance travelled by the compound by the distance travelled by the solvent.

+Calculate the difference between the Rf values for eugenol and acetyleugenol (Rf).

-Record and share the results with the rest of the class.
+Share the results with the rest of the class.
+Record the retention values acquired by other students with other solvent ratios.

 Identify which solvent system will be best to analyze the crude eugenol solution and subsequent purification steps.

-Session 2.
+NOTE: The best TLC solvent ratio will provide the greatest separation between eugenol and acetyleugenol denoted by the largest Rf value.
+If Rf is plotted against solvent composition, the graph should resemble a bell curve.

 Separation of eugenol and acetyleugenol by liquid-liquid extraction

-Add hexane (10 mL) to the crude eugenol-containing extract, obtained as described immediately above, and pour the ensuing solution into a 250-mL separatory funnel.
+Add hexane (10 mL) to the crude eugenol-containing extract obtained from step 1.1.17, and pour the ensuing solution into a 250-mL separatory funnel.

 Rinse the round-bottom flask with hexane (10 mL) and add this to the separatory funnel.

-Extract the hexane solution with 3 M aqueous NaOH (2 25 mL).
-Collect the aqueous bottom layers in a 250-mL conical flask.
+Extract the hexane solution with 3 M aqueous NaOH (2 25 mL) via liquid-liquid extraction.
+Collect and combine the aqueous bottom layers in a 250-mL conical flask from each extraction.
 Collect the organic layer in a 50-mL conical flask and dry by adding MgSO4 and swirling the flask.

 CAUTION: NaOH is corrosive.
 Avoid any contact with skin.

-Acetyleugenol remains in the organic layer, while eugenol is now in the alkaline aqueous extract (bottom layers).
+NOTE: Acetyleugenol remains in the organic layer, while eugenol is now in the alkaline aqueous extract (bottom layers).

 Retain the organic layer (organic solution A) for later analysis.

-NOTE: Perform the following step in a fume hood.

-Swirl the conical flask that contains the combined NaOH solutions in an ice-water bath and slowly add 10 M aqueous HCl until a white emulsion is formed; check its acidity with Congo red paper, using a pipette to transfer a drop of the solution onto the pH paper (it should turn blue).
+Swirl the conical flask that contains the alkaline aqueous fraction from step 1.3.3 in an ice-water bath and slowly add 10 M aqueous HCl until a white emulsion is formed; check its acidity with Congo red paper, using a pipette to transfer a drop of the solution onto the pH paper (it should turn blue).

 CAUTION: HCl is corrosive.
 Avoid any contact with skin.
 Addition of HCl can cause vigorous bubbling, HCl should be added carefully, keeping the conical flask on ice.